-Dream challenges is an amazing company.
+Dream Challenges is an amazing company.
 To work for, they are supportive, understanding and always willing to listen to ideas and suggestions.
-This alone would be reason enough to book a DC trip, as every point is about making the experience the best it can, for both clients and staff.
+This alone would be reason enough to book a DC trip, as every point is about making the experience the best it can be for both clients and staff.

 At the end of every trip, it is amazing to see how groups have bonded and I love the little thrill of thinking I may have had something to do with how much they have enjoyed the trip and the group experience.

 Which has been your favourite Dream Challenge so far and why?

 Another tricky one.
 I have done some amazing trips and each one I would recommend to everyone:

 So, so many...
 But I would probably say that my FAVOURITE trip has been Cycle Mumbai to Goa.
 I have worked on that challenge three times and I will never tire of it!
 The groups I had on all three trips were truly fantastic, the challenging climbs, beautiful descents and amazing scenery, people and food, combined all my best bits of Cycle Vietnam Cambodia, Cycle Rajasthan and the Tanzania Bike Ride.

 Is there a Dream Challenge that you haven’t done yet that you would like to do?

 YES!
 Luckily for me, I am booked to work on some of them next year.
 I have been desperate to visit Borneo for many years and the Dream Challenges trek is exactly the itinerary that I would plan myself!